edgelesssys/marblerun/docs/docs/getting-started/quickstart.md

 ## Step 3: Deploy the demo application

 To get a feel for how MarbleRun would work for one of your services, you can install a demo application.
-The emojivoto application is a standalone Kubernetes application that uses a mix of gRPC and HTTP calls to allow the users to vote on their favorite emojis.
+The emojivoto application is a standalone Kubernetes application that uses a mix of gRPC and HTTP calls to allow users to vote on their favorite emojis.
 Created as a demo application for the popular [Linkerd](https://linkerd.io) service mesh, we've made a confidential variant that uses a confidential service mesh for all gRPC and HTTP connections.
-Clone the [demo application's repository](https://github.com/edgelesssys/emojivoto.git) from GitHub by running:
+Clone the [demo application's repository](https://github.com/edgelesssys/emojivoto.git) from GitHub by running the following:

 ```bash
 git clone https://github.com/edgelesssys/emojivoto.git && cd emojivoto